Exploring the outdoors

 Nash Point Lighthouse

 Engineer James Walker designed the Nash Point Lighthouse to protect the coast during the mid-19th century, and it was the last manned lighthouse in Wales before being automated in 1998.
-Opened to the public five years ago, it’s an excellent starting point for a cliff-top walk with dramatic views.
+Opened to the public in 2007, it’s an excellent starting point for a cliff-top walk with dramatic views.

 Ever dreamed of meeting Lawrence of Arabia?
 Sequences from the 1962 classic were filmed at the historic Merthyr Mawr sand dunes here, overlooking the River Ogmore.
 Discover two castles, and a number of cottages you’ll fall in love with.
 The 19th century mansion Merthyr Mawr House also makes Ogmore a village well worth visiting.